fbeyhan/Beyhan-Family/README.md

 **File: `src/components/ProtectedRoute.tsx`**
 - **Purpose:** Security wrapper that prevents unauthorized access to protected pages
-- **Used by:** Dashboard, FamilyPictures, Trips, FamilyTree, ChangePassword
+- **Used by:** Dashboard, FamilyPictures, Trips, FamilyTree, ChangePassword, Finance, FinanceAdd, FinanceTransactions, FinanceAssets, FinanceReports
 - **How it works:**
   1. Checks if user is authenticated
   2. If yes → renders the protected page